BadCarrot/aperture/README.md

 Most of the F-STOP code is located within the developer repository of L4D2, and is severely broken.

 # F-STOP IN PORTAL 2
-There are a lot of f-stop references in:
+There are a lot of f-stop references in Portal 2: weapon_placement weapon_camera m_bPlacingPhoto
-"
-weapon_placement
-weapon_camera
-m_bPlacingPhoto
 m_bShowingViewfinder
-"
 Other than that, no traces of F-STOP were found in the reverse engineered Portal 2 code.